AmenAnthem/speedrun-notes-shadows-over-riva/README.md

 	- For mage 3: boots
 	- For mage 3: boots
 - Buy at grocer: Whetstone
-- Buy at herb dealer: 50+ whirlweed, strong magic potion
+- Buy at herb dealer: 50+ whirlweed, 6 magic potions
 - Go to northern exit of market place, Lea cut scene
 - Go to bar next to Tarik, sit with Tarik
 - Go to Rat Catcher's house, enter sewers